 What is an Implant?

 An implant is a man-made replacement for a natural tooth.
 Essentially, it serves as the replacement for a tooth’s root.
 A dental implant is surgically placed into the jawbone and maintains the structure and function of a natural tooth.
 After an implant has been placed, an implant crown serves as the final restoration.
+There are many benefits to this and you can check out our blog post outlining them here.

 Unlike dentures or other removable solutions, an implant is fixed and can last a lifetime.
 There are many implant options when replacing a tooth so you and your dentist will decide which is best for your specific needs.
 From single implants to implant-supported dentures, we’ll find the solution that’s ideal.